cstohlmann/oea-moodle-module/test_data/hed_test_data/README.md

+> **Note.** Last Generation Date: SIS/roster data - 5/4/2023, activity data - 4/27/2023

 # Higher Ed.
 Test Data

-### Last Generation Date: 4/27/2023

 <em>Important note</em>: Still under development.
-Currently only has 27 tables without instructor (i.e., teachers, professors, etc.) data.
-This is expected to be completed soon.
+Currently only has 27 tables.
+The activity test data may not be completely realistic; this is expected to be updated soon.